 - Jeff Miller / email@example.com / December 24, 2014

 1:43 scale die-cast UNIMOG Type 404S troop carrier

 Dinky model number 804.
 Made in France.
 A 1:43 scale die-cast replica of the Mercedes-Benz UNIMOG Type 404S.
 In 1973, Dinky renumbered the model as 804 (shown here).
-Prior to that, it was known as Dinky model 821.
+Prior to that, it was released in 1960 as Dinky № 821.
 This appears to be a troop carrier similar to the ones used by the Swiss Army.
 The Type 404S was a Ponton era UNIMOG.
 The actual UNIMOG Type 404S was made by Daimler-Benz from 1956 to 1980.
 Photo courtesy: Jeff Miller / Nikon Coolpix 990 / October 27, 2008

 Two Dinky UNIMOG 804 models and original camouflage netting.
 Boxes – left to right: 804 camouflage (original), 821 no camouflage (original), 804 camouflage (reproduction).
 These models originally came with camouflage netting.
 This photo includes the only example of the netting the editor had seen up to this point.
 Photo courtesy: Jeff Miller / iPhone 6 / December 17, 2014